Startup Logo Design

 19.The most powerful brands in the world usually stick to a palette of less than 3 colours Click To Tweet

-“Your logo might appear on screens, business cards, letterheads, pull up banners, vehicles, shop signage, product packaging, newspaper adverts just to name a few.
-Logos that have gradient colour, lots of fine detail, a lot of different colours or photographic content are much more likely to look quite different in these different situations as many of them use completely different printing technology and it makes it difficult to match the colours exactly.
-This is why the most powerful brands in the world usually stick to a simple palette of less than 3 main colours.”
+“Your logo might appear on screens, business cards, letterheads, pull-up banners, vehicles, shop signage, product packaging, newspaper adverts just to name a few.
+Logos that have gradient color, lots of fine detail, a lot of different colors, or photographic content are much more likely to look quite different in these different situations as many of them use completely different printing technology and it makes it difficult to match the colors exactly.
+This is why the most powerful brands in the world usually stick to a simple palette of less than 3 main colors.”

 – ‘The importance of a logo for your business.
 Why do you need one?’ – Jeremy Johnson, Rocketspark